 |Jill Evelyn Yavorsky||University of North Carolina-Charlotte|

 As an open access journal, articles accepted by Socius are freely available online immediately upon publication.
+To ensure a timely publication process, articles submitted to Socius are unlikely to go through a developmental review process and are desk rejected more frequently than at many traditional journals.
 All articles are rigorously peer-reviewed and brought to publication as rapidly as possible.
 Production costs are covered by Article Processing Charges (APCs) paid by the authors (or their institutions or funding agencies) upon acceptance of their manuscripts (more information below).
 Authors who are not able to pay the Article Processing Charge (APC) may request a waiver of the fee.

 One of the many benefits of publishing your research in an open access journal is the speed to publication.
 With no issues to fill and no page count constraints, your article will be published online in a fully citable form with a DOI number as soon as the production process is complete.
 At that time it will be completely free for readers to view and download.
 Check the “Latest Articles” tab on the journal website for the most recent published content.